 Communicating the Word

-It is against this background that we are called, as faithful followers of Jesus, to engage in mission.
+It is against this background that we are called as faithful followers of Jesus to engage in mission.
 Consequently, we must withstand the temptation to water-down the message of the universal significance of Jesus Christ because of a fear of being considered intolerant towards other people and their perspectives.
-Yet we must communicate and teach the message of the Kingdom of God wisely and in a contextually appropriate manner.
+Yet we must communicate and teach the message of the gospel of the kingdom of God wisely and in a contextually appropriate manner.

-Therefore in our missional engagement, we must be creative in the way we communicate in each new context we encounter.
+Therefore, in our missional engagement, we must be creative in the way we communicate in each new context we encounter.
 We must utilise symbols, images, narrative or analogies to communicate in a meaningful way in each of these contexts.
-We must also acknowledge that we do not simply proclaim or communicate a message but ultimately a person.
-Thus we are called to communicate, both the living word, Jesus Christ and the written word, contained in the Scriptures.
-Therefore, the living word must be lived out in the lives of the faith community, which is why relationship is so important.
+We must also acknowledge that we do not simply proclaim or communicate a message but, ultimately, a person.
+Thus we are called to communicate both the living word, Jesus Christ and the written word in the Scriptures.
+Subsequently, the living word's reality must be demonstrated within the context of our faith community's.
+Thus, relationship is vitally important.
 Likewise, the written word must communicate in a contextually appropriate fashion that seeks to make Jesus real and meaningful to the people we engage.